-May 23 marks a Biltmore birthday: on that day in 1963, the estate was officially nominated as a National Historic Landmark.
+May 23 marks a Biltmore milestone: on that day in 1963, the estate was officially nominated as a National Historic Landmark.

-The original landmark designation 52 years ago was based on the theme “Conservation of Natural Resources,” and the description for Biltmore was:
+The original landmark designation was based on the theme “Conservation of Natural Resources.”
+The description for Biltmore was:

 Beginning in 2000, Biltmore began an effort to expand the landmark designation beyond conservation to include the themes of architecture, landscape architecture, and social history, and to extend the period of significance to 1950 to include the contributions of Chauncey Beadle, estate superintendent, and improvements and significance of the Biltmore Dairy during those years.
 The Secretary of the Interior approved this expansion on April 5, 2005.